-We propose choosing the summaries such that the expected posterior entropy (EPE) is minimised, where the expectation is taken with respect to the prior predictive distribution of the generative model, similar to the evaluation of the Fisher information \citep[Ch.~6]{Bishop2006}.
-This approach is conceptually simple and computationally tractable, has a strong connection with recent inference techniques based on conditional density estimation \citep{Papamakarios2016,Lueckmann2017}, and is equivalent to other information-theoretic approaches, as illustrated in panel~(a) of \cref{fig:relationships}.
+A natural loss functional to minimize is the expected KL divergence from the true posterior $\posterior{\theta\mid z}$ to the summary posterior $\posterior{\theta\mid t(z)}$.
+Similar to the evaluation of the Fisher information \citep[Ch.~6]{Bishop2006}, the expectation is taken with respect to the prior predictive distribution $p(z)$ of the model, \ie $q(z)=p(z)$.
+This ensures that the summaries are informative for data that are plausible under the model.
+We propose choosing summaries that minimize the expected posterior entropy (EPE).
+This approach is equivalent to minimizing the expected KL divergence, conceptually simple, computationally tractable, and has a strong connection with recent inference techniques based on conditional density estimation \citep{Papamakarios2016,Lueckmann2017,Radev2022BayesFlow}.